 Protesters opposing Egyptian president Mohamed Morsi fly a flag carrying the words 'Port Said State' (Photo: Reuters)

-Port Said has been in a state of unrest since 21 of its residents were sentenced to death in late January for their involvement in last year's Port Said stadium disaster, in which 70 rival football fans were killed.
-Subsequent clashes in the canal city resulted in the death of at least 40 people, including security personnel.
+The canal cities have been in a state of unrest since 21 Port Said residents were sentenced to death on 26 January for their involvement in last year's football stadium disaster in which 70 rival fans were killed.
+Ensuing clashes in Port Said have resulted in the death of 40 people, including security personnel.